poboll/C/README.md

 ### `./AcWing`

 Contains the projects that are currently being studied in the AcWing Algorithm Competition course assignments, as well as some common code templates.

+### `./luogu`

+Contains the projects that are currently being studied in the luogu Algorithm Competition course assignments, as well as some common code templates.

+### `./亲爱的你，不要以为别人发光就觉得自己暗淡。`

+Contains the projects that are currently being studied in the lanqiao Algorithm Competition course assignments, as well as some common code templates.

+### `./新特性`

+Includes learning about new features of C++11, as well as some commonly used code templates.

 ## References